 Nature is in crisis, placing human and planetary health at risk.
 This decade must be the turning point where we recognize the value of nature, place it on the path to recovery and transform our world to one where people, economies and nature thrive.

 The global goal for nature defines what is needed to halt and reverse today’s catastrophic loss of nature.
 It is supported by a number of organizations that ask governments to adopt the goal at the international level, which each country, the private sector, communities and others can contribute to achieving.

-A global goal for nature embraced at the highest levels will drive ambition in governments, business and society, to inspire the UN Convention on Biological Diversity Post2020 framework process, as well as create the opportunity for links between biodiversity and other conventions/agreements such as climate, ocean and land degradation.
+A global goal for nature embraced at the highest levels must drive ambition in governments, business and society.
+It will work alongside the UN Convention on Biological Diversity 's Kunming-Montreal Global Biodiversity Framework, and overarching mission to halt and reverse nature loss.
+This agreement and a global goal for nature also creates the opportunity for links between biodiversity and other conventions/agreements such as climate, ocean and land degradation.

-A Global Goal for Nature - in parallel to the UN Climate Convention's “net zero” emissions goal – would commit governments to be nature-positive by 2030 by taking urgent action to halt nature loss now.
+A Global Goal for Nature - in parallel to the UN Climate Convention's “net zero” emissions goal – is our guiding light in securing a nature-positive world by 2030, by taking urgent action to halt nature loss now.